technotrans SE (ETR:TTR1)

 Frank Dernesch

-Good morning, ladies and gentlemen, and a very warm welcome to our webcast on the results of the 2024 financial year of TechnoTrans.
-My name is Frank Dornesch, and I'm head of investor relations and treasury.
-Today, I am pleased to introduce our CEO, Michael Finger, and our new CFO, missus Natasha Zander, who will guide you through our company's performance over the past year and provide an outlook for the current financial year.
-Over the course of this webcast, we will cover, first, the highlights of the 02/2024 financial year second, the development in our focus markets third, the financial performance of the group in detail and fourth, our strategic road map and the outlook for 02/2025.
-After the presentation, the board members are looking forward to answering your questions in a q and a session.
+Good morning, ladies and gentlemen, and a very warm welcome to our webcast on the results of the 2024 financial year of technotrans.
+My name is Frank Dernesch.
+I'm Head of Investor Relations and Treasury.
+Today, I'm pleased to introduce our CEO, Michael Finger, and our new CFO, Mrs. Natascha Sander, who will guide you through our company's performance over the past year and provide an outlook for the current financial year.
+Over the course of this webcast, we will cover, first, the highlights of the 2024 financial year.
+Second, the development in our focus markets.
+Third, the financial performance of the group in detail.
+Fourth, our strategic roadmap and the outlook for 2025.
+After the presentation, the board members are looking forward to answering your questions in a Q&A session.

 Michael Finger

-We have developed a new energy efficient cooling solutions with natural refrigerants.
-We have presented these innovations on important trade shows such as the Fakuma trade show and received positive customer feedback.
+With EUR 51 million revenue came out 10% below last year.
+Driven by this uncertainty, we saw less investment in large cooling plants.
+Rising interest rates still led customers to delay CapEx.
+On the positive side, we continue to invest in R&D. We have developed new energy-efficient cooling solutions with natural refrigerants.
+We have presented these innovations on important trade shows such as the Fakuma Trade Show and received positive customer feedback.
 The ongoing drive towards more sustainable production processes puts us in a good position once the market conditions will improve.
 A highlight of 2024 was a large order for a temperature control system for the battery production of a German car manufacturer.
-As a sole supplier, we supply energy efficient compact temperature control units for a subprocess of battery production to several locations of our customer around the world.
+As the sole supplier, we supply energy-efficient compact temperature control units for a sub-process of battery production to several locations of our customer around the world.

 Natascha Sander